StefanoAnzolut/business-guide/source/quickstart/onboard.rst

 Two options are available:

-- Anyone can make an appointment at one of our locations to have their identity verified.
+- Anyone can make an appointment at one of our locations to verify their identity.

 - To verify a stable team, our staff can come to your office and train one person who can then verify everyone else in your team.

 Do you plan to add new employees to your Skribble Business regularly?
-In this case, we recommend a one-time training for one employee in your company.
-After the training, this employee will be able to verify the identity of other employees, customers, or even suppliers independently using the ID app of Swisscom. `Learn more on how it works`_.
+We recommend a one-time training for one employee in your company in this case.
+After the training, this employee will be able to verify the identity of other employees, customers, or even suppliers independently using the ID app of Swisscom. `Learn more about how it works`_.

- .. _Learn more on how it works: https://www.skribble.com/identification/
+ .. _Learn more about how it works: https://www.skribble.com/identification/

 - **Via video call** (available for signing according to EU law only)